 - Influential Leaders Ask These 6 Questions, Inc.com

-- 9 Companies With Truly Inspiring Mission Statements, Hubspot
+- 17 Truly Inspiring Company Vision and Mission Statement Examples, Hubspot

 - People Remember What You Say When You Paint a Picture, Harvard Business Review